pajgla/AdventOfCode-Helper/README.md

 You can take a look at the example class <b>SolutionExample</b> to better understand the solution template<br>
 <br>
 Run the <b>AoCHelper</b> program and write year and day of the advent of code problem.
 For example "2024 11".<br>
+You can also provide an optional third parameter "p" that will enable debug print for your solution!
+Example: "2024 11 p".<br>
 <br>
 AoCHelper will search for a Solver that has correct year and day set in the Solver attribute.<br>
 <br>